CPAP vs. BiPAP Machines: Which One is Right for You?

 While BiPAP and CPAP are equally good for treating Apnea, they are better suited for one type than the other.
 BiPAP is good for Central and Complex Apnea, while CPAP is the best option for Obstructive Sleep Apnea.

 CPAP devices are cheaper than BiPAP devices.
 According to the American Sleep Apnea Association, while CPAP devices cost about $185 to $5000, they are cheaper than BiPAP devices.

 The main difference between CPAP and BiPAP lies in their working mechanisms.
-In BiPAP, the inspiratory positive airway pressure (IPAP), is higher than expiratory pressure.
+In BiPAP, the inspiratory positive airway pressure (IPAP), is higher than expiratory or exhalation pressure.
 Thus, the increased pressure outside the airways helps in letting in the air more efficiently.
 Simply put, the BiPAP uses 2 different pressures.

 BiPAP as well as CPAP machines, if chosen nicely, provide good comfort to patients.

 However, as BiPAP has two pressure settings, many people find it more comfortable than CPAP.

 As CPAP has only one pressure setting, it can get a little hard to breathe in or out or adjust to the device.

 As CPAP machines are lighter and less complicated than BiPAP, they are easy to carry around and they also come in convenient portable travel sizes.
 On the other hand, BiPAP machines are usually best in hospital/home scenarios.

 In a CPAP machine, you can just adjust your setting and leave it.
 While in a BiPAP machine, it is required to monitor the delivered pressures.